J-DubApps/Blog/content/about/about.md

 Myers-Briggs says I am INTP, but I do like people.
 At least the cool ones.<br />
 My oldest early friends call me “Jules”, late-comers call me "JDub".
 No one should care, so long as I answer.<br />
 I once met Quentin Tarantino and William Shatner.
 Not at the same time.<br />
 Despite managing Cisco/Microsoft/Linux systems, I am a huge Apple geek.
-Not an uncommon thing nowadays.<br />
+Not that uncommon.<br />
 I am an EV fan and Tesla early-adopter.
-Was a great car, in spite of a certain autistic immigant Oligarch.&#129335;<br />
+Was a great car in spite of a certain autistic immigant Oligarch out there wilding.&#129335;<br />
 For hobbies I write, play guitar/ukelele, and develop messy PowerShell and Python code. <br /><br />
+Don't confuse the familiar with the <a href="https://en.wikipedia.org/wiki/Parasocial_interaction">Parasocial</a>: there's way more to a person than what they put on a web site, so if you have questions please
-<a href ="https://julianwest.me/Blog/contact/contacting/"><i><b>How to reach me</a></i></b>
+<a href ="https://julianwest.me/Blog/contact/contacting/"><i><b>contact me</a></i></b> anytime.
 </div>